-- 5.1 The programme is partly funded by sales of assets.
+5.1 The capital programme is shown at appendix 7 with links to the Teignbridge 10 strategy projects.
+It continues to include significant provisions for investment in town centres and employment land and increasing support for housing including the Teignbridge 100 and climate change projects.
+Some of these will require prudential borrowing and each will be the subject of separate reports as the business cases are developed.
+The programme is partly funded by sales of assets.
 Community Infrastructure Levy, Section 106 and grant from the Housing Infrastructure Fund is anticipated to fund the infrastructure plan.
 Contributions from revenue have been eliminated.
-A review of suggestions from the Better 2022 process may generate savings to support future revenue budget gaps and potentially reintroducing contributions to capital of £0.5 million per annum. - 5.2 Government subsidy for housing disabled facilities grants through better care funding (received via Devon County Council) is assumed to continue at £1.25 million per annum. £1.2 million has been received in 2021/22, with the majority invested in grants towards the provision of disabled facilities and energy improvements.
-There is £1.9 million budgeted over the remainder of 2021/22 and during 2022/23 towards Warm Homes Fund schemes, funded mainly from government grant, with £0.01 million contributed from capital receipts. £1.1 million grant was also received from the Department for Business, Energy and Industrial Strategy in relation to Green Homes grants, mostly for 2021/22.
+A review of suggestions from the Better 2022 process may generate savings to support future revenue budget gaps and potentially re-introducing contributions to capital of £0.5 million per annum.

-5.3 A provision of £8.5 million has been made over two years for Phase 1 of the Teignbridge 100 housing scheme for affordable and social housing.
+- 5.2 Government subsidy for housing disabled facilities grants through better care funding (received via Devon County Council) is assumed to continue at £1.25 million per annum. £1.2 million has been received in 2021/22, with the majority invested in grants towards the provision of disabled facilities and energy improvements.
+There is £1.9 million budgeted over the remainder of 2021/22 and during 2022/23 towards Warm Homes Fund schemes, funded mainly from government grant, with £0.01 million contributed from capital receipts. £1.1 million grant was also received from the Department for Business, Energy and Industrial Strategy in relation to Green Homes grants, mostly for 2021/22. - 5.3 A provision of £8.5 million has been made over two years for Phase 1 of the Teignbridge 100 housing scheme for affordable and social housing.
 This is in accordance with the priority Actions outlined in the latest Council Strategy for delivering affordable and social housing, whether through direct delivery or working with developers and housing associations.
 This is in addition to work which has already commenced as the programme covers the previously approved capital schemes at Drake Road and East Street, Newton Abbot and more recently, shared housing and rough sleeper accommodation schemes.
 The pipeline covers a range of urban and rural sites, including the Dartmoor National Park.
 Houses, apartments and bungalows are included and scheme sizes range from 2 to 30.